Loading...

 Now you are gonna have a go.

 Which of the following bars is not set up correctly?
 Which one is not set up correctly?
-I'd like you to pause the video, decide which one is not set up correctly.
+I'd like you to pause the video, decide which one is not set up correctly, and then when you're ready you can come back.

 Good luck.

 What did you decide?
-Hopefully you decided it was c.
+Hopefully you decided it was C.

 What is 3/5 of 350 pounds?
 There's my bar model that represents 3/5.

-The whole this time is 350 pounds and we want to work out the shaded part.
+The whole this time is 350 pounds, and we want to work out the shaded part.

-So it's going to be 70 multiplied by 3, which is 210.
+So it's going to be 70 multiplied by three, which is 210.

-But if you prefer you can actually write 70 pounds in each of the boxes.
+But if you prefer, you can actually write 70 pounds in each of the boxes.

 Here you go.

-When you've got your answer, come on back.
+Pause the video, when you've got your answer, come on back.

 What did you get as your answer?
 Let's check.

-This time, the hole is representing 400.
+This time the whole is representing 400.

-Divide that by 5, that's 80.
+Divide that by five.

-Remember that multiplication can be done either way around, and that's 320.
+Here I've written it as 80 multiplied by four, remember that multiplication can be done either way around, and that's 320.

-Now you can have a go at these questions, likely to pause the video, give these a go, and then you can come back when you're ready.
+I'd like you to pause the video, give these a go, and then you can come back when you're ready.

 Good luck.